Christian Magnus Falsen: Biography

 Christian Magnus Falsen was born in Christiania, now Oslo, Norway.
 He was the son of Enevold de Falsen (1755–1808), a dramatist and author of a war song Til vaaben.
 In 1802, he graduated with a degree in law at the University of Copenhagen.
 In 1807, Christian Magnus Falsen was appointed a barrister.
 In 1808 he became circuit judge at Follo and lived in Ås, Akershus Akershus, Norway.

-After Denmark ceded Norway to Sweden in 1814 he played an important part in politics.
+After King Frederik VI ceded Norway to King Charles II in 1814 he played an important part in politics.
 Falsen led the Independent Party (Selvstendighetspartiet) that wanted complete independence and was prepared to resist Sweden militarily.
 He upheld King Christian Frederick and, after the separation of Norway from Denmark, assisted in drafting a constitution for Norway.
-During the drafting of the Norwegian constitution, Falsen was one of the principle authors of the Jew clause, which prohibited Jews from entering Norway., This document was modeled upon that adopted by France in 1791 and which was approved on 17 May 1814 by the Norwegian Constituent Assembly (Riksforsamlingenat) at Eidsvoll.
+During the drafting of the Norwegian constitution, Falsen was one of the principle authors of the Jew clause, which prohibited Jews from entering Norway.
+This document was modeled upon that adopted by France in 1791 and which was approved on 17 May 1814 by the Norwegian Constituent Assembly (Riksforsamlingenat) at Eidsvoll.
 He was also strongly inspired by Thomas Jefferson and the Constitution of the United States of America.
 He is often called Father of the Norwegian Constitution — Grunnlovens far.
 Falsen had a son in the spring of 1814 who he named Georg Benjamin, in honor of U.S. Founding Fathers George Washington and Benjamin Franklin.

 Falsen held a seat in the Storting and generally favored conservative political positions.
 In 1822 he was appointed Attorney General of the Kingdom, a post which he held for three years.
 In 1825 he became bailiff for Bergen, and in 1827 president of the Supreme Court.
 In 1828 he suffered from a stroke and did not return to the office.
 Christian Magnus Falsen is buried at Gamlebyen Churchyard.
 Next to his gravestone is the gravestone of his second wife.

 In 1804, he married Anna Birgitte Munch (1787-1810), with whom he had the son Enevold Munch Falsen (1810–80).
 In 1811, after her death, he married Elisabeth Severine Böckmann (1782-1848).
 She was the widow of Brede Stoltenberg, a brother of the tradesman Gregers Stoltenberg.
 With her he had the children Henrik Anton Falsen (1813–66) and Elisabeth Christine Falsen (1820–76).